emberjs/rfcs/text/0000-es-classes.md

 # Detailed Design

-Many of the standard features of Ember classes work OOTB today, either with vanilla ES Classes or through `ember-decorators`, including:
+Many of the standard features of Ember classes work out of the box today, either with vanilla ES Classes or through `ember-decorators`, including:

 * Inheritance